belo4ya/flask-faust/README.md

 # Flask-Faust

-Simple task queues with Kafka and Faust
+Flask extension for background tasks using Kafka and Faust

 ## Usage